rday45/flask-web-server/README.md

 This endpoint uses the most complicated logic.

-a successful request may look like the following:
+A successful request may look like the following:

 ```JSON
 {